Nicholas of Flüe: Visionary images

 This visual interpretation encapsulates the personal piety of rural peasants, many illiterate, for whom salvation history was expressed in these crucial aspects of God's loving relationship with us and the Christian duty to the love of neighbor.
 Sanctifying grace flows from the Paschal Victim on the Cross, an image Nicholas described in his vision by the stream, where the Tabernacle sits atop a spring that flows forth covering the earth, echoing the rivers flowing from the Temple in Ezekiel's visions.
 Such profound insights on the allegorical, anagogical and tropological senses of scripture are often lost in modern biblical exegesis that focuses too narrowly on the literal sense, the historical-critical method.
 One vision he had between 1474, the year the monk Hans von Waltheim visited him, and 1478, when Albrecht von Bonstetten.
 He was frightened by the vision of a glowing face and adopted a bewildered appearance which also shocked von Bonstetten.
 The medieval biographer Heinrich Wölflin wrote that other visitors were also frightened but there is no other report about this.

 Personal life

 In 1445/1446, when he was around the age of 29, he married Dorothea Wyss, a farmer's daughter and at the time fourteen years of age.
 The newly weds settled into a house built by Niklaus von Flüe.
 The next year the first son Hans was born.
-According to his own account, after his turn to a life as a hermit, he did not feel tempted to return to a earthly life with wife and children.
+According to his own account, after his turn to a life as a hermit, he did not feel tempted to return to an earthly life with wife and children.